manilasoldier/detectda/INFO.md

 You will then be able to use this data to process your video with the persistent entropy or ALPS statistic---see "detectda demo.ipynb".

-## Documentation

-Additional documentation and usage examples can see at [detectda.readthedocs.io](https://detectda.readthedocs.io/).

 ## Test video

 I would like to thank the Crozier Research Group for providing 'test_video.tif'.
 Please see the accompanying paper: ["Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis" (2023) by Thomas, Crozier, Xu, and Matteson](https://www.tandfonline.com/doi/epdf/10.1080/00401706.2023.2203744) for information on how the video was collected.